 Applegreen provide the fuel at many Irish motorway services, and are currently the only operator in Northern Ireland.

 Their restaurants used to consist of aCafé and Food to Go.
-The former became The Bakewell and the later became Freshii.
+The former became The Bakewell (sometimes branded 'The Bakewell Kitchen') and the latter became Freshii.

 Applegreen objected to the decision to award the next three services to Topaz in 2015, instead of their own consortium.
 Their bid was named SuperStop 2.

 SuperStop services follow the peculiar Irish design of having the filling station before the car park.